Front Line Leaders Academy

 How long does the FLLA program last?
 What are the time commitments of FLLA?

-From acceptance to graduation, FLLA lasts six months.
-During these months, FLLA Fellow attend four in-person full weekend conferences, complete with both group and individual assignments between the weekend trainings.
+From acceptance to graduation, FLLA lasts just under four months.
+During these months, FLLA Fellows attend four in-person full weekend conferences, complemented by group and individual assignments between the weekend trainings.
 After FLLA concludes, graduates are encouraged to stay connected with People For the American Way Foundation to further nurture their work in the progressive movement.

 2018 Front Line Leaders Academy Training Dates: